Health Rising’s 2024 BIG (little) End of the Year Donation Drive

 Conclusion

 A hypermetabolic state that overly stresses the mitochondria early on could be setting the stage for a long term case of hypometabolism; i.e. reduced energy production in diseases like ME/CFS and long COVID.
-Why the mitochondria might be failing in people with these diseases is unclear but Bob Naviaux’s research suggests that the cells have become hypersensitive to stress factors produced by the cell such as eATP and that antipurinergic drugs will ultimately be gamechangers.
+Why the mitochondria might be failing this way in people with these diseases is unclear.
+Bob Naviaux’s research suggests that the cells have become hypersensitive to stress factors (eATP) produced by the cells and he believes that anti purinergic drugs will ultimately be game-changers.

 Please Support Health Rising and Keep the Information Flowing